textpattern/textpattern/README.txt

   directory is writable.
   Note: css.php and /rpc/ may not exist if the installed version of Textpattern is prior to 4.2.0.
+* You should not replace the /files/, /images/ and /themes/ directories if they are already present (doing so may delete your own content).
 * Log in to the Textpattern admin-side.
 The upgrade script(s) will run automatically.
 Check the site diagnostics (Admin -> Diagnostics) to confirm the correct Textpattern version number is displayed and whether there are any